Transportation Technology: Definition & Examples

 Innovations in transportation technology are essentially born out of three necessities: efficiency, ease and safety.
 Scientists and transportation industry professionals work side-by-side to ensure that these new technologies get more people (or things) to their destination faster, safer and with the fewest amount of resources possible.
-For example, this is why we’ve seen a shift away from coal-powered trains towards ultra-fast bullet trains, luxurious aircrafts to budget-friendly, cost-saving models and a switch from gas guzzling vehicles to 100% electric cars.
+For example, this is why we’ve seen a shift away from coal-powered trains toward ultra-fast bullet trains, luxurious aircrafts to budget-friendly, cost-saving models and a switch from gas-guzzling vehicles to 100 percent electric cars.

-As technologies like AI, data science, manufacturing and deep learning become more advanced, so too will vehicles themselves.
-These fields act as the backbone for everything from autonomous vehicles to aerospace travel, and even function as the basis for transportation platforms like Uber and Lyft.
+As technologies like artificial intelligence, data science, manufacturing and deep learning become more advanced, so too will vehicles themselves.
+These fields act as the backbone for everything from autonomous vehicles to aerospace travel, and even function as the basis for ride-hailing platforms like Uber and Lyft.
 Because of the enormous potential these technologies hold, transportation technology has become one of the fastest-growing and highly-contested fields in the world.
 Thousands of startups are racing to create the “next big thing” in the world of transportation.
-We’ve rounded up a few examples of future transportation technologies below.

-Underground transit, popularized by Elon Musk, is exactly how it sounds; moving people or things through vast systems of tunnels underneath the Earth’s surface.
-Musk’s Boring Company (derived as Musk sat in LA traffic) is an infrastructure and tunnel construction company that builds underground pathways for cars to travel through at higher speeds and with less traffic congestion.
-So far, the company has agreed to a project that will connect traffic in downtown Chicago to O’hare airport and to a project that will travel from Baltimore to Washington DC.
-Underground tunneling, though in its early stages, is seen as an interesting concept that has the potential to reduce traffic congestion and overall environmental effects of current car travel.
+Underground transit is all about moving people or things through vast systems of tunnels underneath the Earth’s surface.
+Musk’s Boring Company — derived as Musk sat in Los Angeles traffic — is an infrastructure and tunnel construction company that builds underground pathways for cars to travel through at higher speeds and with less traffic congestion.
+So far, the company has built a tunnel in Las Vegas called the LVCC Loop system.
+The three-station tunnel system connects the LVCC New Exhibit Hall with the existing campus and is said to reduce a 45-minute walk time to approximately two driving minutes.
+Underground tunneling, though in its early stages, is seen as an interesting concept that has the potential to reduce traffic congestion and the overall environmental effects of current car travel.

 The transportation technology garnering the most excitement right now is aerospace.
 Companies like SpaceX, Blue Origin and Virgin Galactic are battling it out to be the first company to offer commercial space flights.
 That’s right, you no longer have to be a NASA astronaut to live out your childhood dream of flying through outer space.

-The rise of commercial space flight has brought about a series of incredible technological advancements, including the use of reusable rocket boosters (demonstrated in the video above).
-Originally, rocket ships would shed their boosters about 2 minutes after liftoff.
+The rise of commercial space flight has brought about a series of incredible technological advancements, including the use of reusable rocket boosters.
+Originally, rocket ships would shed their boosters about two minutes after liftoff.
 These boosters were one-time use and would fall back to the earth in a flaming heap.
-SpaceX has designed boosters the gently propel themselves back down to Earth with excellent precision.
+SpaceX has designed boosters that gently propel themselves back down to Earth with precision.
 The reusability of these rockets is an achievement in cost-saving travel tech that now opens up spaceflight to civilians (albeit extremely wealthy civilians at the moment).
-Additionally, Relativity Space, based in LA, is even 3D printing rocket ships.
+Relativity Space is even 3D printing rocket ships.

 The new-age “Space Race” is pushing transportation technology to its limits and producing some of the most awe-inspiring tech we’re seeing today.
 It’s reducing original spaceflight costs from $500 billion to about $60 million per flight and having us picture future life on the moon, Mars and beyond.

-The battle over autonomous vehicles is also heating up with virtually every big-named auto manufacturer and startup vying to create the first mass produced wave of self-driving vehicles.
+The battle over autonomous vehicles is also heating up.
+Virtually every big-named auto manufacturer and startup vying to create the first mass-produced wave of self-driving vehicles.
 Imagine getting into your car, punching in an address, sitting back and letting a car take you to your endpoint without you having to touch the steering wheel or get stressed out navigating traffic.
 That used to be an unreachable dream for decades.
 Now, it’s becoming a reality.

 The biggest hurdle in autonomous vehicles right now is safety.
 There are an infinite number of scenarios that occur on the road.
 How can a car respond to each one like a rational human would?
 Each automaker and startup are training these cars to drive safely and with the same rationale as a human being.
 Although in their early stages, autonomous vehicles have made strides in transportation technology that will have a massive impact on the overall future of how we get around.